Thinking About Reducing Your Marijuana Use?

 Some people report that marijuana negatively affects their lives at times.
 In fact, millions of Americans experience symptoms of Cannabis Use Disorder.

-Researchers are looking to understand if the medication Varenicline is effective in reducing marijuana use in those who frequently use marijuana.
-Varenicline is currently FDA approved for nicotine addiction treatment, however it’s not approved for Cannabis Use Disorder.
+Researchers are looking to understand if the medication Chantix is effective in reducing marijuana use in those who frequently use marijuana.
+Chantix is currently FDA approved for nicotine addiction treatment, however, it’s not approved for Cannabis Use Disorder.

 - You will be helping to advance medical research.

-- You may benefit from reducing your marijuana use.
+- You may be able to reduce your marijuana use.

-- You will be compensated for your time and effort.
+- You will be compensated up to $1,210 for your time and effort.

 - If you decide to participate in the study and later feel that you no longer wish to be part of it, you may withdraw at any time.